Looking for a one-page handout? SETD5 Syndrome: At a Glance is a printable overview. ↓ Download PDF

 Other Medical Features

-• Congenital heart defects reported in some; various types have been documented, including atrioventricular septal defects (a hole in the wall between heart chambers).Outcomes depend on the specific defect and are best discussed with a cardiologist.
+• Congenital heart defects reported in some; various types have been documented, including atrioventricular septal defects (a hole in the wall between heart chambers)

 • Inguinal hernia (a bulge in the groin area) reported in some